Skip to main content

 Expectations

-The CRTA begins with a four-day summer institute in June, followed by a half-day workshop in August and monthly cohort meetings during the academic year.
+The CRTI is a five-day summer institute, followed by monthly, optional Community of Practice meetings during the academic year.
 During the summer institute, participants can expect a combination of informational presentations, interactive workshops and discussions, and individual work time.
 The summer institute provides information about key topics (e.g., cultural differences in higher education, particular needs of English Language Learners, culturally responsive pedagogies) and creates space and support for participants to (re)design existing course materials.
-A sample institute schedule may be found here.
-During the academic year, cohort members read texts in common, share challenges and strategies for working effectively with international students, and learn with and from colleagues from a range of disciplines across the University.
+During the academic year, Community of Practice members read texts in common, share challenges and strategies for working effectively with international students, and learn with and from colleagues from a range of disciplines across the University.

 Eligibility for Participation